-- Demonstrate an ability to generate and organize ideas and then draft and revise written pieces for clarity, coherence, and awareness of purpose and audience. - Demonstrate writing skills for personal/creative writing. - Demonstrate how literary form and content determine meaning in a text. - Understand the literary, thematic, historical, cultural and/or subject-driven context of each text and its connection to their lives. - Demonstrate oral communication skills and a knowledge of rhetorical methods to present information so that listeners can follow a line of reasoning that is appropriate to the purpose and audience. - Demonstrate command of the conventions of English grammar and usage.
+- Students will demonstrate an ability to generate and organize ideas and then draft and revise written pieces for clarity, coherence, and awareness of purpose and audience. - Students will demonstrate writing skills for personal/creative writing. - Students will demonstrate how literary form and content determine meaning in a text. - Students will understand the literary, thematic, historical, cultural and/or subject-driven context of each text and its connection to their lives. - Students will demonstrate oral communication skills and a knowledge of rhetorical methods to present information so that listeners can follow a line of reasoning that is appropriate to the purpose and audience. - Students will demonstrate command of the conventions of English grammar and usage.